DarylMcCullough/html-documenter/README.md

 "<image-name>.jpg", "<image-title>", and "<alt-text>" to match the name and title of your image.
 5. Now you are ready to create your image map.

+## A Sample Project
+A sample project is found in the directory called "sample project".
+Open "asde-x-overview_helper.1.html" to see the tool for creating an image map at work.
+Open "asde-x-overview.html" to see the completed image map in action.

+## Dependencies
+Currently, the only browser that has been thoroughly tested is Chrome.
+Javascript must be enabled.